-  October 1 - Free Application for Federal Student Aid (FAFSA) is available online at www.fafsa.gov and is recommended for all students interested in federal aid and/or state aid, including the HOPE/Zell Miller Scholarships.
+October 1 - Free application for Federal Student Aid (FAFSA) is available online at fafsa.ed.gov and is recommended for all incoming college freshmen.
+This application also serves as the HOPE Scholarship application.

 Late November – Mid-May - "Early Estimate" Awards for all students that have completed the FAFSA application process.
 Look for an “Early Estimate" Award email from the GC Financial Aid Office.
 Instructions for accessing the award information and explanations will be included.

-  Early December - President's Scholarship Competition at Georgia College.
+Early December - President's Scholarship Completion at Georgia College.

 Middle of February – Georgia College Scholarship application for returning students must be submitted.
 Access the application from the Scholarship Application System within Unify.
 Emails will also be sent to students' Bobcat email account notifying them of the final deadline.

 Mid-May – Official Award Notifications will be made and students will be notified via e-mail.
 The Office of Financial Aid will begin processing Parent PLUS loan applications.

 July 1 - Fall semester "soft" deadline for completion of all financial aid forms.
 Files completed after this date will be processed as time permits, and students will be reimbursed any funds awarded.